This post is also available in: 简体中文 (Chinese (Simplified))

 Overview of Goods and Services Tax (GST) in Singapore

-Goods and Services Tax or GST is a broad-based consumption tax levied on the import of goods (collected by Singapore Customs), as well as nearly all supplies of goods and services in Singapore.
+Goods and Services Tax or GST meaning is a broad-based consumption tax levied on the import of goods (collected by Singapore Customs), as well as nearly all supplies of goods and services in Singapore.
 In other countries, GST is known as the Value-Added Tax or VAT.
-The current GST rate is 7 percent in Singapore.
+The current Year 2023 GST rate is 8 percent in Singapore.

 All Singapore companies must register for GST if their annual taxable revenue is more than S$1 million, or if their current taxable income and annual taxable revenue is expected to be more than S$1 million.
 The business must register for GST within thirty days from the time it is deemed liable.